Dry River (Wellington)

 The Dry River is a river in the extreme southeast of the North Island of New Zealand.
-It feeds into the Ruamahanga River to the southwest of Martinborough.
-The headwaters are in the Haurangi Forest Park, and its eventual outflow (via the Ruamahanga River) is into Cook Strait at Palliser Bay.
+It feeds into the Ruamāhanga River to the southwest of Martinborough.
+The headwaters are in the Aorangi Forest Park, and its eventual outflow (via the Ruamāhanga River) is into Cook Strait at Palliser Bay.

 Dry River was the name of a sheep station about 1877, which later was renamed Dyerville.
 A vineyard called Dry River was established in the area in 1979.